aberridg/heating-controller-esp32-mqtt/README.md

 This is a fairly advanced heating controller using MQTT over WiFi.
 Designed for ESP32, with relays for all the heating valves.

-Triggered via MQTT.
+Zones are triggered via MQTT or thermostats.
 Zone names are currently hard-coded.

-Right now, it supports three zones, with a fourth valve for domestic hot water.
+Right now, it is configured for three heating zones, with a fourth zone for domestic hot water.

 There are some bugs - sometimes it needs a reset to reconnect to WiFi or MQTT.